ahayman/graescence/content/chapters/Volume 1/c01-Stan-Jump.md

 Stanley smiled politely and returned to the younger man a small nod.

-"You flatter me," Stan said with an undercurrent of, 'please, stop talking'.
+"You flatter me," Stan returned, polite but tense.

 Chi had always been excitable in a way that made Stan uncomfortable, a rather odd irony.
-He could soak up thunderous applause all day, but individual adulation always made him feel uncomfortable.
+He could soak up thunderous applause all day, but individual adulation always made him feel awkward.

-He continued walking through a narrow hallway made of waxed canvas, the younger man only half a step behind.
+He continued walking through a narrow hallway of waxed canvas, the younger man only half a step behind.
 The pitter-patter of a light rain filled the brief silence as they both picked their way around puddles seeping in from under the folds of fabric.

 "You know I don't.
 There's a performance, and then there's you two.
 You?
 You're...ah, I could only wish to be as good as you."